 Lousy Bush Nature Reserve

 The Wrestlingworth Enclosure Act of 1801 records that the gravel pit was located in Lousy Bush Meadow.
-We have therefore named the reserve the Lousy Bush Nature Reserve.
+We therefore named the reserve the Lousy Bush Nature Reserve.

 Use the following links to access more information about the site: